spacelift-io/user-documentation/docs/vendors/terraform/provider-registry.md

 }
 ```

-Note that we've put the provider in the "root" space.
+Note that we've put the provider in the `root` space.
 This is because we want to give everyone access to it.
 If you want to make it available only to a specific team, you can put it in a team-specific different space.
 In general, unless providers are made public, they can be accessed by all users and stacks belonging to the same space and its children (assuming they're set to inherit resources).
 You can read more about spaces [here](../../concepts/spaces/README.md).

 It is possible to mark the provider as public, which will make it available to everyone.
 This is generally not recommended, as it will make it easy for others to use your provider without your knowledge.
 At the same time, this is the only way of sharing a provider between Spacelift accounts.
 If you're doing that, make sure there is nothing sensitive in your provider.
-In order to mark the provider as public, you need to set its [`public`](https://registry.terraform.io/providers/spacelift-io/spacelift/latest/docs/resources/terraform_provider#public) attribute to `true`.
+In order to mark the provider as public, you need to set its [`public`](https://registry.terraform.io/providers/spacelift-io/spacelift/latest/docs/resources/terraform_provider#public){: rel="nofollow"} attribute to `true`.

 ### Registering a GPG key

 !!! warning
     Only Spacelift root admins can manage account GPG keys.
 If you're not a root admin, you will need to ask one to do it for you.

 Terraform uses GPG keys to verify the authenticity of providers.
 Before you can publish a provider version, you need to register a GPG key with Spacelift.
-You can do that either using the [API](../../integrations/api.md) (`gpgKeyCreate` mutation) or - preferably - our CLI tool called [`spacectl`](https://github.com/spacelift-io/spacectl).
+You can do that either using the [API](../../integrations/api.md) (`gpgKeyCreate` mutation) or - preferably - our CLI tool called [`spacectl`](https://github.com/spacelift-io/spacectl){: rel="nofollow"}.
 One reason we do not want to do it declaratively through the Terraform provider is that it would inevitably lead to the private key being stored in some Terraform state, which is not ideal. `spacectl` will let you register a GPG key without storing the private key anywhere outside of your system.

 If you have an existing GPG key that you want to use, you can use `spacectl` to register it: